CommonRoad/commonroad-scenario-designer/docs/source/details/sumo.rst

-This results in SUMO junctions being merged correctly as given in , where the overlapping Lanelets of one type (*urban*) in are merged into one junction in .
+This results in SUMO junctions being merged correctly as given in , where the overlapping Lanelets of one type (*urban*) in are merged into one junction in.
 In two crossing paths of different types are given.
 The horizontal one being of different type to the vertical roads (*crosswalk* and *urban*) so no SUMO junction is generated between the two in :numref:`lanelet_type_conversion`.